Charles Brewer (American football): College Football

 Brewer remained the starter in the 1954 season, when the Longhorns started the season ranked #4, but struggled to a 4-5-1 record.
 Texas lost games to #1 Oklahoma, #2 Notre Dame, #12 Arkansas and #20 Baylor.
 It managed to tie #12 SMU, mostly thanks to the heroics of back-up quarterback Glen Dyer.
 Brewer ended the season with another spectacular game against Texas A&M, the first for Texas in the Paul "Bear" Bryant era, throwing for 121 yards - his career high - and 2 touchdowns to win 22-13.
 The other notable game that season was against Washington State, when Carl Talmadge “Duke” Washington became the first African-American to play at Memorial Stadium.
+That season he again led the Longhorns in passing yards and total offense.

 In spring training in 1955, Walter Fondren outshone Brewer and eventually won the starting position for the opener.
 Fondren was ineffective in that game, leading coach Ed Price to rotate through his quarterbacks until Brewer, Joe Clements and Dick Miller had all taken the field with similar results, before returning to Fondren.
 The next week Clements replaced Fondren, had a career game and was promoted to starter for the rest of the season.
 Brewer played in every game that year - one of the worst in Longhorn history, on both sides of the ball and returning kickoffs, but he never regained the role of starting quarterback.

-Brewer graduated with a record of 7-4-1 as a starter and set the school record for highest gain per pass completion.
+Brewer graduated with a record of 7–4–1 as a starter and set the school record for highest gain per pass completion.